What term describes the potential for pesticide injury based on toxicity and likelihood of significant exposure?

 Study for the Iowa Certified Handler Test.
 Access flashcards and multiple choice questions, each equipped with hints and explanations.
 Ensure you're prepared for success!

-The term that accurately describes the potential for pesticide injury based on both toxicity and the likelihood of significant exposure is "risk."
-In the context of pesticides, risk takes into account not only how harmful a substance can be if exposure occurs (toxicity) but also how likely it is that individuals, non-target organisms, or the environment will be exposed to that substance.
+The term that accurately describes the potential for pesticide injury based on both toxicity and the likelihood of significant exposure is 'Risk.'
+This concept involves not only the inherent toxicity of the pesticide but also the chances that people, animals, or the environment will actually be exposed to it in levels that could cause harm.

 Subscribe